-Shifting my point of observation from the clerk listening to police to the audience’s seats at the lower criminal court where detainees are brought, I can see that unlike other courtrooms with scheduled appearances of non-detained defendants in the same building, this room is packed: friends and family members of the detainees try to establish eye-contact with someone through the glass that separates the audience from where the formal discussion takes place, ask questions to the security guard, and discuss between them what could legally happen with their relative, friend or neighbor.
-Some of them cry, some of them go to the hallway to talk on the phone, some of them struggle to hear what people at the other side of the glass are saying, and some of them try to keep their children quiet.
-Most of them are there for the person detained and, where they are the victims of a crime or are accompanying one, often they are there for criminal offences committed by someone they knew: threats, assaults, domestic violence.
-Big retail stores, frequent victims of thefts, are represented by lawyers sitting on the other side of the courtroom, next to the prosecutor.
-When they are there, victims participate in the process by discussing and validating the measures that prosecutors may propose.
-“Do you agree with what the prosecutor is asking for?”, the judge would ask the victim momentarily seated next to the prosecutor at the other side of the glass, “yes, I want him to leave our home”, the victim would characteristically reply during the hearing in a case of domestic violence when the man is detained after having aggressed his partner.
-“I will kill you next time” shouts someone in the hallways and someone who was just released is welcomed by his mother, who emotionally hugs him.
-In the general atmosphere of the courtroom, we get a glimpse of the kind of situations that made people find themselves there.
+Shifting my observation viewpoint from the clerk who is listening to police to those attending the lower criminal court where detainees are brought, I can see that, in contrast to other courtrooms in the same building where non-detained defendants are scheduled to appear, this room is packed.
+Friends and family members of the detainees try to establish eye contact with those on the other side of the glass that separates the audience from where the formal discussion takes place; they also ask questions of the security guards.
+They discuss among themselves what could legally happen to their relative, friend or neighbor.
+Some cry, some go into the hallway to talk on the phone, some struggle to hear what people at the other side of the glass are saying, and some try to keep their children quiet.
+Large retail stores, frequent targets of shoplifting, are represented by lawyers sitting on the other side of the glass, next to the prosecutor.

+Most people in attendance are there because they know the person who is detained, but some are the victims of a crime or are accompanying a victim.
+When they are present, victims participate in the process by discussing and validating the measures that prosecutors may propose.
+“Do you agree with what the prosecutor is asking for?” the judge may ask the victim, momentarily seated next to the prosecutor on the other side of the glass.
+“Yes, I want him to leave our home,” the victim may characteristically reply during the hearing in a case of domestic violence when the man is detained after having assaulted his partner.
+“I will kill you next time,” shouts someone in the hallways; a detainee who has just been released is greeted by his mother, who hugs him tightly.
+In the general atmosphere of the courtroom and the hallway, we get a glimpse of the kind of situations that brought people there.